 The Inveraray & Tyndrum DMG traditionally count every spring, with a good participation rate in most years.
 Weather conditions in recent years have made spring counts more difficult.
+As a result, an additional deer count was done in October 2020.

-An open range helicopter deer count funded by SNH was undertaken in February 2017.
+An open range helicopter deer count funded by NatureScot was undertaken in February 2017.
 This count covered a much larger area than the annual foot counts, but the results show a similar deer density to the foot counts.